PAY RANGE: 8

-ENGINEERING AIDE I
+ENGINEERING AIDE 1

-ALLOCATING FACTORS: (The following conditions must be met for a position to be approved for this class.)
+ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-- The position must perform engineering aide work in support of engineering or architectural activities for an operating department.
+• The position must perform intermediate level engineering aide work of limited scope in support of engineering or architectural activities for an operating department.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)